lupyuen/visual-embedded-rust/README.md

 Ignore the message `There Are Task Errors`

+The Bootloader only needs to be flashed once.

 3️⃣ In the Task Runner, click `[2] Build Application`

 After the building the Application, we should see `Done`

 If you see the message `Undefined Reference To Main`, click `[2] Build Application` again and it should succeed.

+The Application needs to be rebuilt whenever a source file has been changed.

 4️⃣ In the Task Runner, click `[3] Image Application`